Call for Entries

 Are there size limits for the trees I can submit?

-- Each category has size limits, please see the category descriptions above.
-If your tree is unusually large (over ~48" in any one dimension) please let the organizers know.
+- If your tree is unusually large (over ~48" in any one dimension) please contact the organizers for additional information.

 Are bonsai professionals eligible to submit trees for the exhibition?